ASIKALIKHAN/Todoist_Clone_App/README.md

 # Todoist_Clone_App
-Work on progress soon the app will be here...fixing some bugs.
+new features will be added soon

 submitted by: Asik Ali Khan